boost/combiner/README.md

 ### III.2 Automatic process

 - Update the CHANGELOG.md and the version in package.json
-- Create a release in GitHub
+- Create a new tag: `git tag vX.X.X`
+- Push it to GitHub: `git push origin vX.X.X`
-- Make sure the deploy jobs are successful in the GitHub Actions
+- Make sure the deployment jobs are successful in the GitHub Actions

-- This will actually trigger (in the pipeline) for:
-  - firefox:
+- To summarize the pipeline:
-    - `npm run build:firefox`
+  - Build the compiled code: `npm run build:[firefox|chrome]`
-    - `npx web-ext-submit --source-dir="build"`
-  - chrome:
+  - Creates a GitHub release with the compiled code as asset
-    - `npm run build:chrome`
+  - Deploy the code to firefox and chrome: `npm run deploy:[firefox|chrome]`
-    - `npx web-ext-submit --source="build"`

 **Notes**